 “Nope,” the man replied with a grin.
 “It’s you all right.
 You’re fatter now, and you’ve lost some hair, but I can tell it’s you.”
 The man held out his phone, showing Ziggy a picture of himself from about ten years back.
 He was wearing a smart black suit trimming a muscular frame.

 Ziggy froze.
 He had gotten fatter over the years.
 Fatter and balder.
 It’s just a coincidence, he thought, but his adrenaline surged as he peered more closely at the man.
 “Who are you?” he asked, clearing his throat against the strain.

-Ziggy’s brain went into overdrive, wondering if he could outrun Floyd, who was clearly some bizarre, new type of bounty hunter.
+Ziggy’s brain went into overdrive, wondering if he could outrun Floyd, who was clearly some bizarre new type of bounty hunter.
 He mentally calculated the steps to the door.
 Floyd was probably in better shape, but Ziggy had studied every backstreet and alleyway between the bakery and his apartment.
-He just had to hide long enough to keep Floyd off his tail, get the cash stashed inside his toilet tank, and blow town before Pill Depot had him detained and chucked in the nearest prison making redcloud and counterfeit erectile dysfunction pills.
+He just had to hide long enough to keep Floyd off his tail, get the cash stashed inside his toilet tank, and blow town before Pill Depot had him detained and chucked in the nearest prison for making redcloud and counterfeit erectile dysfunction pills.

 LaRhonda approached the table with a tray covered in chocolate-glazed donuts and Florentine cannolis.
 “I was hoping I’d see you today,” she said to Ziggy, setting down the tray, two small plates, and a thick stack of napkins.
 “No one loves my cannolis as much as you.
 Who’s your friend?” she asked, her sharp brown eyes landing on Floyd.